 Maggie has been overwhelmed at work and home.
 Her company has been losing money since the Coronavirus.
-Her employees couldn’t bring in an income because people had either left the country or were too nervous about setting up meetings.
+Her employees couldn’t bring in an income because people left the country or were too nervous about setting up meetings.
 She felt like it was all on her to save the company.
 On top of all of that, her mother had just passed away.
 She felt overwhelmed with grief and stress.
 When she thought of taking a day off or relaxing, she would get anxious.
 She felt too guilty to take care of herself.

 Importance of Play

 Adults and children both need play.
 For children, play is how they release stress, learn how to negotiate, innovate and problem solve.
 When children play with other children, they also learn social and communication skills.
 As the world becomes more competitive and stressful, it’s a mistake to think that play needs to take a back seat to productivity.
 When stress levels increase, play is even more important to keep motivation and focus.

 Adults also need to play.
 Going to work, coming home to household chores and taking care of the children can be stressful if there isn’t any downtime.
 Without downtime, fatigue and exhaustion set in.